mirte-robot/mirte-documentation/doc/tutorials/custom_build.rst

 Design and build the frame
 ==========================

-Designing a robot might be challanging.
+Designing a robot might be challenging.
 It is good to know the limitations of the MIRTE software so you can take that into account in your design.

 Low level hardware